HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 Use the Quadrant Scatter option to color-code tracks falling within specified ranges of various parameters.
 Select parameters to be plotted on a 2D scatter plot, such as growth speed and growth lifetime.
 Adjust the percentile values for each independently and select "Make Plot."

+If "Remove tracks at start/end" is checked, all tracks existing in the first or last tracked frame will not be included.
+Lifetime measurements can be biased especially in short movies where most tracks will exist at the beginning or end.

 Six figures will appear: a scatter plot and five images with tracks overlaid.
 The colors of the tracks correspond to the color map of the scatter plot.